Strobesstrobes

 • ✓Gather access in advance: test credentials, VPN, allowlisting, and documentation for gray or white box tests.

-• ✓Brief stakeholders and your blue team so legitimate testing isn't mistaken for a real attack, unless detection is the point.
+• ✓Brief stakeholders and your blue team so legitimate testing is not mistaken for a real attack, unless detection is the point.

 Why does preparation matter for a penetration test?

 Preparation matters because a pentest is time-boxed and paid by the day.
-Every hour the tester spends waiting on credentials, clarifying scope, or being blocked by an unannounced firewall rule is an hour not spent finding vulnerabilities.
-Poor prep doesn't just slow things down, it directly shrinks your coverage and the value of the report.
+Every hour the tester spends waiting on credentials, clarifying scope, or being silently blocked by an unannounced firewall rule is an hour not spent finding vulnerabilities.
+Poor prep does not just slow things down, it directly shrinks your coverage and the value of the report you pay for.

 Good preparation also keeps the engagement safe and legal.
-Clear authorization, scope, and rules of engagement protect both you and the tester.
+Clear authorization, scope, and rules of engagement protect both sides if something goes sideways.
 This stage is formalized as pre-engagement in standards like PTES for exactly this reason.
+The rest of this post is the checklist that would have caught that WAF before Monday.

 Pre-engagement preparation checklist